 justification of how device replacement will lessen the vocational impediment.

-After the VR program specialist reviews the courtesy packet, he or she enters in RHW a case note granting approval of device replacement.
+After the VR program specialist for the deaf and hard of hearing or the state office manager for blind services field support reviews the courtesy packet, a case note documenting the consultation is entered in RHW.

+Deputy division director (DRD) approval is required for cochlear implant and bone anchored hearing aid processor replacement.

 The cost of the recommended replacement processor may exceed the threshold set in MAPS.
 When this occurs, medical director approval is required to override the pre-set rate in MAPS.
-To obtain approval, the VR counselor sends an email to VR Medical Services along with the:
+To obtain medical director approval, the VR counselor sends an email to VR Medical Services along with the:

 evaluation report from the audiologist;